raymondji/commitstack/README.md

 - `git stack branch`: list branches in the current stack, in order
 - `git stack push`: push branches in the current stack and open MRs/PRs

+## Status

+I've been using `git stack` productively for months and rarely encounter breaking bugs.
+But Git supports a huge number of usage patterns, so there's almost certainly a lot of bugs remaining.

 ## What is stacking?

 https://graphite.dev/blog/stacked-prs has a good overview on what it is and why you might want to do it.